CSE512-14W/a3-luheng-pany5/README.md

 ## Running Instructions

-Access our visualization at http://cse512-14w.github.io/a3-luheng-pany5/ (It loads a 9MB json file so might be a bit slow at the first time).
+Access our visualization at http://cse512-14w.github.io/a3-luheng-pany5/ (It loads a 9MB JSON file so might be a bit slow at the first time).

 ## Storyboard